Wager Island: Early history

 The Guayaneco Archipelago is thought to have been a cohabitational contact zone between different canoe-faring indigenous peoples living north and south of it.
 Anthropologist John Montgomery Cooper points out that it possibly made up a "meeting ground of quasi-friendly bilingual tribes".

 European explorers began to map this area after the discovery of the Strait of Magellan in 1520.
 Members of the 1553 naval expedition of Francisco de Ulloa were the first Europeans to encounter the Chono people.
 The islands were first reached by Jesuits based in Chiloé in 1613.
 False rumors of European settlements near the Straits of Magellan prompted the Spanish to send an expedition led by Bartolomé Gallardo in 1674–1675, and later the Antonio de Vea expedition of 1675–1676.

-Northern tribes such as the Chonos, Huilliche and the Spanish of Chiloé called in colonial times the sea-faring people of the area of Wager Island "Caucahue".
+Northern tribes such as the Chonos, Huilliche, and the Spanish of Chiloé called the sea-faring people of the area of Wager Island "Caucahue" in colonial times.
 They spoke a language different from Chono and according to historian Ximena Urbina and co-workers, the Caucahue are essentially ancient Kawésqar.